COVID-19 Updates: State of public health emergency declared.

 Working with recreational users

-Recreational users must contact the leaseholder prior to entering the grazing lease.
+Recreational users must contact the leaseholder prior to entering a farm development lease or grazing lease.
 This conversation also provides an opportunity to discuss important information like sensitive areas and notable hazards.

 Recreational users are required to give the leaseholder the following information: